diodesign/diosix/BUILDING.md

 diosix is designed to detect the type of hardware it is running on when booted, and utilize it as needed, whether it's emulated hardware, such as with Qemu, or on real hardware, such as a SiFive board.
 All you need to do is build diosix for the correct CPU architecture.
-All the hardware needs to do is pass a device-tree structure to the kernel so it can discover attached peripherals, controllers, and memory.
+All the hardware needs to do is pass a device-tree structure to the hypervisor so it can discover attached peripherals, controllers, and memory.

 To get started, clone the `diosix` source into an appropriate place, such as `~/src` and enter the code.
 Here's one way of doing that: